Houston's Line of

 On the morning of April 29, 2009, Cadet Johnson collapsed during

-physical training and was transported to Memorial Hermann Hospital in.
+Medical Center.
 Five days later he lost his battle for life due to

 complications of hyperthermia and dehydration.